Mental Health Trends Among Gen Z and Millennials: A Neuroscientific Perspective

 Financial Stress and Anxiety

 Economic instability is another significant factor affecting mental health trends among Gen Z and Millennials.
 The rising cost of living, student debt, and job market uncertainties contribute to financial stress and anxiety.
-Studies have shown that financial stress can lead to increased rates of depression and anxiety, impacting overall mental health.
+Financial stress can lead to increased rates of depression and anxiety, impacting overall mental health.

 Coping Mechanisms and Support Systems